 What is a Board Certification in Law?

 There are more than 70,000 attorneys licensed to practice in Texas.
 Only 7,000 are Board Certified.
-That’s 10% in any practice areaTexas Board of Legal SpecializationAlthough Board Certification is a voluntary program for attorneys, judges and public defenders, it is the greatest accomplishment and certification in law.
+That’s 10% in any practice areaTexas Board of Legal SpecializationAlthough Board Certification is a voluntary program for attorneys, judges and public defenders, significant and certification in law.
 For an Olympic athlete, the goal is a gold medal, for a scientist, it’s the Nobel prize and for an attorney, it’s Board Certification in a specialty area.

 Initial certification is valid for a period of five years.
 To remain certified, an attorney must apply for re-certification every five years and meet substantial involvement, peer review and continuing legal education requirements for the specialty area.